Empower Youth Voices in Climate Science

 Donation protected

 We are living in an era in which world leaders use models of the climate and ecology to help them make decisions that impact everyone’s future.
 Many of these models incorporate social and economic data that explore how some types of decisions are statically more likely to increase emissions.
-These models are used to set agendas in decision-making spaces by leaders and policymakers around the world.
+These data-driven tools are used to set agendas in decision-making spaces by leaders and policymakers around the world.

 Currently, the leading socio-economic climate models fail to account for the following:

-• The emissions impact of war
+- The emissions impact of war

-• The emissions impact of genocide
+- The emissions impact of genocide

-• The emissions impact income inequality
+- The emissions impact income inequality

-• The emissions impact of forced migration and immigration
+- The emissions impact of mass displacement

-• The emissions impact of having youth shut out of most decision-making spaces in our society (and yes, this absolutely does make a difference!)
+- The emissions impact of having youth shut out of most decision-making spaces in our society (and yes, this absolutely does make a difference!)

 We aim to change all that.